 Recognize, observer and listen to messages being said in your head.
-Listen to your inner voice with a different perspective as if you are hearing it on the radio.
+Listen to your inner voice with a different perspective as if you hear it on the radio.
 Write each statement down.
-Recognize that each statement is a false story, misrepresentation and an outright lie said to you by someone who is against you.
+Recognize each statement is a false story, misrepresentation and an outright lie said to you by someone who is against you.
 Understand it wants to take over your mind and control your life.

 Know that your inner voice does not have or express emotions.
 The content of its words originated from negative beliefs, judgments and attitudes you have formed in your subconscious about yourself through childhood and repeats it back to you.
 It means your inner voice's tone and manner becomes automatic.